Patience-B/simple_gradient_descent_visualization/README.md

 As shown, the value of t is decreasing toward the minimum, but hasn't yet reached it — because the number of iterations is too small.
 Try these same values in the app to see the descent path visually!

----

-## 🧠 What Is Gradient Descent?

-Gradient Descent is an optimization algorithm used to find the minimum of a function.
-Here's how it works in simple terms:

-    Start at a point on the curve.

-    Compute the gradient (slope) at that point.

-    Take a step opposite to the gradient — moving downhill.

-    Repeat until the slope is near zero (i.e., a minimum point).

----

-## 🏔️ Analogy

-Imagine you're on a mountain trying to reach the lowest valley.
-You walk downhill in the steepest direction — this is essentially what gradient descent does.
-🧠 In Machine Learning

-In machine learning, gradient descent is used to minimize a loss function by tweaking model parameters (like weights in neural networks), ultimately improving the model’s performance.